MicrosoftDocs/entra-docs/docs/identity-platform/scenario-spa-app-registration.md

 # Single-page application: App registration

 To register a single-page application (SPA) in the Microsoft identity platform, complete the following steps.
-The registration steps differ between MSAL.js 1.0, which supports the implicit grant flow, and MSAL.js 2.0, which supports the authorization code flow with PKCE.
+The registration steps differ between MSAL.js 1.0, which supports the implicit grant flow, and MSAL.js 2.0, which supports the authorization code flow with Proof of Key for Code Exchange (PKCE).

 ## Create the app registration